-Master of Divinity (M.Div.) & Master of Arts in Christian Ministry (M.A.C.M.)
+Master of Arts in Christian Ministry (M.A.C.M.) & Master of Divinity (M.Div.)
 Degree Programs

 The School of Theology seeks individuals who combine the call of God's spirit with the intellectual gifts, the emotional maturity, and the spiritual discipline to become effective and responsible leaders in Christian ministry.